 Tom: She has it too.
 PENIS!

 - Crank: Averted in the second movie.
-Venus has "full body Tourettes", which causes him to go into full-body spasmodic convulsions, but actually swears significantly less than Chelios, who's just a jerk.
+Venus has "full body Tourettes", which causes him to go into full-body spasmodic convulsions (consistent with a very severe motor tic), but actually swears significantly less than Chelios, who's just a jerk.

 - Meroka from Alastair Reynolds' novel Terminal World has this due to her constantly moving between different technology zones, which has extreme effects on the nervous system.
 Meroka swears constantly, while another character instead has constant Parkinson's-like shakes from years of moving between zones.